varvet/serenade.js/README.md

 };
 ```

-The `render` takes the model as its second and the controller as its third
+`render` takes the model as its first and the controller as its second
 argument.
 You can call `render` multiple times, possibly sending in different
 models and/or controllers for each invocation.
 Render returns a document
 fragment, so like in the example above, it is no problem for a helper have